-Connections-check the connections to the harness, the starting device and the Colorado Timing console before conducting a timer's check.
-The starting device should be disconnected from the harness and the harness disconnected from the Colorado Timing console after a session has been completed.
+Connections-check the connections to the harness, the starting device and the ETS console before conducting a timer's check.
+The starting device should be disconnected from the harness and the harness disconnected from the ETS console after a session has been completed.

-Do not pull the mike cord through your hand.
-While the mikes have a shock restraint built in, the cord can still be dislodged and render the mike inoperative.
+Do not pull the microphone cord through your hand.
+While the microphones have a shock restraint built in, the cord can still be dislodged and render it inoperative.